tkmru/lazyCSRF/README.md

 The following image shows the difference in the display of multibyte characters between Burp's CSRF PoC generator and LazyCSRF.
 LazyCSRF can generate PoC for CSRF without garbling multibyte characters.
-This is only the case if the characters are not garbled on Burp.
+This is only the case if the characters are not garbled on Burp Suite.

 ![display-japanese](./img/display-japanese.png)